 To estimate your fully-burdened hourly cost for each employee, you can enter employee wages, and other costs like taxes and workers' comp insurance, as an hourly cost rate.
 Then you can use these rates to estimate your labour costs.

 Here’s how to set up hourly costs:

-Important: Set up your hourly cost rates before you start tracking time in QuickBooks Online or in QuickBooks Time.
+Important: Set up your hourly cost rates before you start tracking time in QuickBooks Online.
 Hourly cost rates only apply to time that is tracked after the hourly cost rate is set.